LydiaLog/CTasks/README.md

 # CTasks
-C Task Solving ( the first semester of my second year at Uni )
+C Task Solving ( the 1st semester of my 2nd year at Uni )